Percutaneous Abscess Drainage

 This procedure is usually completed in 20 minutes to an hour.

-If needed, the catheter may be connected to a drainage bag outside of your body.
-The tube will remain in place until the fluid has stopped draining and your infection is gone.
+Once in place, the catheter is connected to a drainage bag outside of your body.
+The catheter will remain in place until the fluid has stopped draining and your infection is gone.
 It may take several days to drain the abscess.

 What will I experience during and after the procedure?